Travis Scott Sued Over "Predictable and Preventable" Astroworld Tragedy That Left 8 Dead - E! Online

 According to the lawsuit obtained by E!
 News, Drake allegedly "came on stage alongside Travis Scott and helped incite the crowd," and "the crowd became chaotic and a stampede began leaving eight dead and dozens including Kristian Paredes severely injured."

-Live Nation, ScoreMore, ASM Global, Harris County Sports & Convention Corporation and the NRG Stadium (where the show was held) did not immediately respond to E!
+In a statement sent to E!
+News, a spokesperson for ASM Global, Harris County Sports & Convention Corporation and NRG Park said, "Because of pending litigation and ongoing investigations, we are unable to comment."

+Live Nation and ScoreMore did not immediately respond to E!
 News' request for comment.
-Representatives for Travis and Drake also have yet to respond to E!
-News' request for comment.
+E!
+News also reached out to Travis and Drake.

 A day after the tragic event, Travis paid tribute to those who lost their lives at his concert.

-Note: UPDATE: Two days after tragedy struck at the Astroworld music event in Houston on Friday, Nov.
-5, at least a dozen more concertgoers have filed lawsuits against Travis Scott, as well as Live Nation, Harris County Sports & Convention Corporation, NRG Park (where the concert was held) and several other organizers, including ScoreMore and ASM Global.